raytut/wearanize/README.md

 ### Heart Rate:

-HR was estimated from BVP signals using the package [RapidHRV]([RapidHRV: an open-source toolbox for extracting heart rate and heart rate variability - PubMed (nih.gov)](https://pubmed.ncbi.nlm.nih.gov/35345583/)).
+HR was estimated from BVP signals using the package [RapidHRV](https://pubmed.ncbi.nlm.nih.gov/35345583/).
 Data was resampled to 32HZ, and Bandpass filtering (highpass=0.06 and lowpass=8) was applied.
 A 1-second sliding time window was used to estimate heart rate continuously, using moderate outlier detection as defined by RapidHRV, with a peak threshold of 30 for beat detection.
 Outliers were removed through truncation.
 The following features were then extracted:

 Time-Domain: